lambdaclass/aleo_lambda_blockchain/README.md

     bin/aleo credits unstake 50 record1qyqsqa2luw8spua6us6y56t9gfv7fqrg93dtpf7z7kglykf3s3q4pwcgqyqsqxuprwvqcl8s3f3vmcch329e28cy80duxmeu42wkswex03d6urgdqqqpw66xrpzhpj0ujp5susqu6u4zwkr5alpx26x4ugyz5qvkfenz6pc5sqpae

-In the first example, the last argument `fWT3sfhFB2Xgi3Uo7rKam1mLisbRc78Knw4as6vSIQw` corresponds to a tendermint validator node public key, so when e.g. a stake execution is accepted by the blockchain, the amount of staked credits is extracted from the transition outpus, converted to tendermint voting power and passed over to tendermint core in the [end_block ABCI hook](https://github.com/lambdaclass/aleo-consensus/blob/HEAD/src/blockchain/application.rs#L241-L259).
+In the first example, the last argument `fWT3sfhFB2Xgi3Uo7rKam1mLisbRc78Knw4as6vSIQw` corresponds to a Tendermint validator node public key, so when e.g. a stake execution is accepted by the blockchain, the amount of staked credits is extracted from the transition outpus, converted to Tendermint voting power and passed over to Tendermint core in the [end_block ABCI hook](https://github.com/lambdaclass/aleo-consensus/blob/HEAD/src/blockchain/application.rs#L241-L259).

 In the second example, the validator public key is not included as an argument because it is taken from the input record (which is the output of a staking operation).

-In the tendermint core side, the [behavior](https://github.com/tendermint/tendermint/blob/v0.34.x/spec/abci/apps.md#endblock) of voting power changes is:
+In the Tendermint core side, the [behavior](https://github.com/Tendermint/Tendermint/blob/v0.34.x/spec/abci/apps.md#endblock) of voting power changes is:

 * if power is 0, the validator must already exist, and will be removed from the validator set
 * if power is non-0: